ifaruque/SpringBoot/readme.md

 	2. @EnableAutoConfiguration : tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
 	3. @EnableWebMvc : marks  the application as a web application and activates key behaviors such as setting up a DispatcherServlet.
 Normally you would add @EnableWebMvc for a Spring MVC app, but Spring Boot adds it automatically when it sees spring-webmvc on the classpath
 	4. @ComponentScan : tells Spring to look for other components, configurations, and services in the com.javaaround.springboot package, allowing it to find the controllers.
-2. @RequestMapping : maps / to the index() method by browser

 ### How to run app two way ###